 - In 2013, we published a report based on our survey that found that most low-wage workers barely scrape by month to month, are plagued by worries about meeting their families’ basic needs, and often turn to loans, credit card debt, pawn shops, and government programs just to get by.

 - Oxfam seeks to bring fresh perspectives and new ideas to the debate about poverty, and to shine a spotlight on the harsh reality.
-Our Voices on US Poverty initiative solicited and placed 20 op-eds in national media outlets, and hosted dynamic events on Capitol Hill in Washington, DC.
+Our Voices on US Poverty initiative solicited and placed 20 op-eds in national media outlets.
+The essay series culminated in an event at the National Press Club, featuring author Tim Noah as moderator, and four panelists: Ai-jen Poo, Sarah Burd-Sharps, Gen. George Buskirk, and Sister Simone Campbell.

-In recent years, the people and the environment of the Gulf Coast have endured a series of terrible blows.
-When the BP oil spill hit in 2010, coastal communities were still reeling and recovering from several devastating hurricanes which killed hundreds of people, destroyed homes and businesses, battered wetlands, and decimated fishing beds and oyster reefs.
+The last 20 years delivered a series of terrible blows to the people and the environment of the Gulf Coast, one of the most vital, and most impoverished, regions of the country.
+When the BP oil spill hit in 2010, coastal communities were still recovering from several devastating hurricanes (including Katrina, in 2005) which killed hundreds of people, destroyed homes and businesses, battered wetlands, and decimated fishing beds and oyster reefs.

-Oxfam America has worked in the Gulf Coast region since launching its first-ever domestic humanitarian response, to Hurricane Katrina in 2005.
-Subsequently, we have partnered with organizations in Louisiana and Mississippi to help those affected by the disasters rebuild stronger, more resilient, and sustainable communities.
+Oxfam America has worked in the region since launching its first-ever domestic humanitarian response, to Hurricane Katrina in 2005.
+Subsequently, we have partnered with organizations in Louisiana and Mississippi rebuild stronger, more resilient, and sustainable communities.

-- Oxfam is currently launching a Good Jobs program in Louisiana and Mississippi, with the goals of strengthening job quality, work support, and worker competitiveness to access good jobs
+- With generous funding from Kellogg, Oxfam has had a Good Jobs program in Louisiana and Mississippi for the last three years, with the goals of strengthening job quality, work support, and worker competitiveness to access good jobs.

 - Our Gulf Coast Recovery and Restoration program combines financial support to key partner organizations with on-the-ground technical assistance as it focuses on addressing long-standing regional issues, including coastal restoration and economic development based on green jobs that employ local workers.